Oluwakemi-moyin/capstone_project_customerdata/README.md

 ---
 - For the best performing customers, the Company should give them rewards(cash or gift).
 This will further increase their loyalty to the brand, and in return, they very likely will renew their subscriptions and boost the organization's revenue.
 - Also, for least performing customers, the organisation should encourage them by giving discounts, and promos to boost their subscriptions and thereby, increasing the organisation's revenue.
-- Surveys can also be carried out to know what customers feel about your barand and where improvements are necessary.
+- Surveys can also be carried out to know what customers feel about your brand and where improvements are necessary.